aruizdealarcon/ipetikzmod/README.md

 This plug-in makes the IPE editor to load adapting it to TikZ's defaults, unlike IPE's stylesheet.

-Additionally, all color definitions match those in the _xcolor_ package, line thickness, arrow styles and many more adapt to the _tikz_ package predefined ones.
+Additionally, all color definitions match those in the _xcolor_ package.
+Other parameters, such as line thickness, arrow styles and many more adapt to the _tikz_ package predefined ones.

 # Installation